MohammedElseddik/Portfolio-setup-and-mobile-version-skeleton/README.md

  Description of the project:
-    This project represents the mobile version of my portfolio where all my projects and skills will be uploaded on it in the future.
+    This project represents the mobile version and the Desktop version of my portfolio where all my projects and skills will be uploaded on it in the future.

 ## Built With

 - Major languages: HTML, CSS
 - linter for code analysis

+## Deployment

 ## Authors